-- Cook on low for about 8 hours (*or about 4 hours on high if you’re our of time).
+- Cook on low for about 8 hours (*or about 4 hours on high if you're out of time).

-- As you carve up each rack, drain out some of the liquid from the crock pot and put it in a saucepan, and boil.
+- As you carve up each rack, drain out some of the liquid from the crock pot and put it in a saucepan.
+Bring to boil.

-- In a cup, add about 2 teaspoons of cornflour to enough water to make a paste and added it to the saucepan whilst stirring.
+- In a bowl, mix corn flour and water to make a paste and add it to the saucepan whilst stirring.
 This will make the sauce thicken and in doing so will separate off the oil.
-You can then pour any oil off and use the sauce with the rack of lamb – delicious!
+You can then remove the oil and use the sauce with the rack of lamb.

-- Serve with mashed potato, greens and your lamb jus gravy.
+- Serve with mashed potato, greens and your lamb gravy.
+Delicious!

 For this particular slow cooker recipe, we've chosen lamb racks and it worked brilliantly because it was partially sliced between each rib and this allowed the flavours to penetrate the lamb rack.
 If you decide to use another cut of lamb, we suggest you score it well with a sharp knife to allow the flavours in.